-This data manual also provides a detailed description, functional overview, electrical specifications, parameter measurement information, and mechanical data about the available packaging.
-This section describes the main features of the TMS320VC5402A, lists the pin assignments, and describes the function of each pin.
+This section lists the pin assignments and describes the function of each pin.
+This data manual also provides a detailed description section, electrical specifications, parameter measurement information, and mechanical data about the available packaging.

 NOTE

 This data manual is designed to be used in conjunction with the TMS320C54xTM DSP Functional Overview (literature number SPRU307).